hp4k1h5/AQLqueryBuilder.js/.github/CONTRIBUTING.md

 and should be the only version branch available.
 Don't hesitate to ask if it is unclear.
 4) make changes
-5) add tests; currently using mochai/chai
+5) add tests; using mochai/chai
   run tests with e.g. `yarn test tests/glob`
   or
   `yarn tests` to run the suite
+  see [testing](#testing) for more information.
-6) add comments to your functions, and if possible, in the [typedoc](https://github.com/TypeStrong/typedoc) style
+6) add comments, and if possible, in the [typedoc](https://github.com/TypeStrong/typedoc) style
 7) submit a merge request from your forked branch into the latest HP4k1h5/AQLqueryBuilder `v.X.X.X` branch.

+### testing

+all tests that require a live arango instance are run with root:"" no permissions on `localhost:8529`.
+This can be modified in test files that require db access.